StandWithUs: SJP amicus brief (2020)

 In 2020, SWU filed an amicus brief in support of Fordham University's decision to deny Students for Justice in Palestine's (SJP) application to become an official student group, leading SJP to file a successful lawsuit.
 The organization argued that the courts had limited jurisdiction in dictating private universities' decisions, that the decision was consistent with Title VI of the Civil Rights Act, and that SJP violated the IHRA definition of antisemitism.
 The New York State Appellate Division eventually ruled in Fordham's favor and overturned the earlier ruling.

 UC Merced Professor antisemitism allegations (2020)

-SWU and the Center for Combatting Anisemitism sent a letter to UC Merced asking it to take action regarding a professor who made tweets they labeled as antisemitic.
+SWU and the Center for Combating Anisemitism sent a letter to UC Merced asking it to take action regarding a professor who made tweets they labeled as antisemitic.
 One tweet had an image of the "Zionist Brain", in another tweet he wrote, "the Zionists and IsraHell interest have embedded themselves in every component of the American system, media, banking, policy."
 SWU expressed support for his constitutional right to free speech but expressed concerns that he'd publicly expressed hatred toward some of the people he was teaching.
 A formal investigation was launched and the professor was removed from the teaching roster for the spring semester.